Planning Form for JD Academic Requirements (PDF)

 Academic Support curricula includes the following courses:

-- 1204-Constitutional Criminal Procedure: Investigation and Interrogation
+- LAW 3115-Constitutional Criminal Procedure: Investigation and Interrogation

 Standard Degree Audit Request Form (PDF)